LionSpeck/LionSpeck/README.md

 - 👀 I’m interested in C, C++, JavaScript, TypeScript, Python
 - 🌱 I’m currently learning JavaScript and TypeScript
 - 💻 I code mainly using Visual Studio Code; I use Sublime Text as my notepad
-//- 💞️ I’m looking to collaborate on ...
 - 📫 You can contact me here on GitHub!